 Bowel movement changes.
 An older person with hypothyroidism might have constipation because stool moves more slowly through the bowels.
-A less common hypothyroidism symptom is frequent bouts of diarrhea—a problem more typically associated with hyperthyroidism.
-Some people with an autoimmune thyroid disease such as Hashimoto's also have celiac disease, another autoimmune condition that can cause diarrhea.

 Joint or muscle pain.
 Vague joint pain is a classic hypothyroidism symptom.
 It sometimes is the only symptom of hypothyroidism in an older person.
 Many people experience general muscle aches, particularly in large muscle groups like those in the legs.